RedHatGov/service-mesh-workshop-dashboard/README.md

 # OpenShift Service Mesh Workshop
-This content is sourced from the original content [here](https://github.com/RedHatGov/redhatgov.github.io/tree/docs/content/workshops/openshift_service_mesh).

-The original content has been modified here to work with an OpenShift Homeroom deployment.
-Changes include
+This content has been designed to work with an OpenShift Homeroom deployment.
+Considerations include
 * Variable interpolation for user or cluster-specific variables in the lab guide content
 * Usage of cluster-internal URLs for accessing or testing services with `curl`
 * **Kiali** and **Jaeger** are built into the dashboard view for ease of use